 RV Solar Panels

-I have two types of flexible solar panels installed on the roof of my RV, Unisolar thin-film solar panels and HQST semi-flexible monocrystalline solar panels.
+I have two types of flexible solar panels installed on the roof of my RV, Unisolar thin-film solar panels and semi-flexible monocrystalline solar panels.
 As I've expanded my system over the years, I left the Unisolar panels installed.
 Each panel type has its own array.
 The Unisolar panel specifications vary quite a bit from the 100 watt semi-flexible panels.
 So it was necessary for each array to have a dedicated MPPT solar charge controller programmed specifically for that solar panel type.

 Semi-flexible solar panels are still pretty new to the market, so nobody really knows how long they will last.
 One of my HQST panels failed recently after 3 years of use.
 In July/Aug of 2019 I replaced the 300 watts of HQST panels with 400 watts of SUNPOWER flexible panels.